 Don’t Use Plastic or Vinyl Covers

-Plastic or vinyl covers impede air, which could cause condensation to build up inside your unit.
-The best type of fabric is one that lets in air, like canvas or mesh.
+Plastic or vinyl covers impede air, which could cause condensation to build up inside your air conditioner.
+The best type of clot is one that’s breathable, like canvas or mesh.

 Related: How AC Repair & Maintenance Can Actually Save You Money